sykang169/aws-well-architected-labs-kor/content/Cost/200_aws_resource_optimization/_index.en.md

 ## Authors
 - Jeff Kassel, AWS Technical Account Manager
 - Arthur Basbaum, AWS Cloud Economics
-- +Seyong Kang, Solutions Architect
+- Seyong Kang, Solutions Architect

 ## Feedback
 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com